fuze/developer-platform-code-samples/README.md

 * node-stringbuilder
 * sprintf-js
 * fs
+* readline-sync
+* p-map

-Install them running `npm install httplease node-stringbuilder sprintf-js fs`
+Install them running `npm install httplease node-stringbuilder sprintf-js fs readline-sync p-map`

 ## Configuration
 A file named `config.js` exists at the base directory of the code samples.
 You should edit this